ohohlfeld/itc35/venue.md

 10129 Torino, Italy<br>

 To see the location on Google maps, please [click here](https://www.google.it/maps/place/Corso+Duca+degli+Abruzzi,+24,+10129+Torino+TO/@45.0623496,7.6615164,17.38z/data=!4m6!3m5!1s0x47886d1823ab8863:0xf4d8ac6f3d1d0dda!8m2!3d45.0625359!4d7.662391!15sChxDb3JzbyBEdWNhIGRlZ2xpIEFicnV6emksIDI0kgEQZ2VvY29kZWRfYWRkcmVzcw?shorturl=1).<br>
-The rooms for the Workshops of September 19 are the  of Politecnico, located at the ground floor, easily accessible from the internal parking lot.
+The rooms for the Workshops of September 19 are the  of Politecnico, located at the ground floor, easily accessible from the internal parking lot.<br>
 The rooms for the Workshops of September 19 are the **Classrooms 1-2-3-4 P** of Politecnico, that are located as shown in [this page](https://www.polito.it/ateneo/chi-siamo/sedi-e-mappe?bl_id=TO_CIT22&fl_id=XPTE&rm_id=036&lang=en).
-The Classrooms are at the ground floor, easily accessible from the internal parking lot of the Politecnico.
+The Classrooms are at the ground floor, easily accessible from the internal parking lot of the Politecnico.<br>
 The room that will be used for the main conference is the **Maxwell Conference Room** that is reached as shown in [this page](https://www.polito.it/ateneo/chi-siamo/sedi-e-mappe?bl_id=TO_CIT11&fl_id=XP05&rm_id=044&lang=en).
 The Conference Room is located at the 5th floor, and is reached with either one of the two elevators that are behind the glass doors in the position shown in the map.

 ## Hotels